alexfmpe/lambda-launcher/README.md

 THIS SOFTWARE COMES "AS IS", WITHOUT ANY WARRANTY (IMPLIED OR OTHERWISE) TO THE EXTENT PERMITTED BY THE APPLICABLE LAWS.
 IT MAY CAUSE DATA CORRUPTION OR LOSS.
-BY RUNNING THIS SOFTWARE YOU AGREE THAT IT'S AUTHOR(S) ARE NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS SOFTWARE.
+BY RUNNING THIS SOFTWARE YOU AGREE THAT ITS AUTHOR(S) ARE NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS SOFTWARE.